Program customization

 Details

-DescriptionPlants face health problems because they don't have the same immune system as humans.
-Pathogens, invisible micro-organisms, infect plants, causing wilting, deformation, etc.
+DescriptionPlants face health problems because they do not have an immune system like humans.
+Pathogens, invisible microorganisms, infect plants, causing wilting, deformation, etc.

 How do plants cope with their diseases?
-Plants have developed genetic resistance to combat pathogens, but pathogens are also evolving to circumvent these defenses, leading to an arms race between plants and their invisible enemies.
-The plant microbiome, made up of beneficial micro-organisms, helps plants by boosting their immunity and facilitating nutrient absorption.
+Plants have developed genetic resistance to fight pathogens, but pathogens are also evolving to circumvent these defenses, leading to an arms race between plants and their invisible enemies.
+The plant microbiome, composed of beneficial microorganisms, helps plants by strengthening their immunity and facilitating nutrient absorption.
 A delicate balance between pathogens and the microbiome determines plant health.
-Climate change, excessive pesticide use and soil depletion are disrupting this balance.
-It is essential to promote sustainable agricultural practices to enhance plant resistance to disease and preserve biodiversity, while protecting crops, the environment and the food supply.
+Climate change, excessive pesticide use, and soil depletion disrupt this balance.
+It is essential to promote sustainable agricultural practices to strengthen plant resistance to disease and preserve biodiversity, while protecting crops, the environment, and the food supply.

 In conclusion, plant health is a fascinating subject involving complex interactions between invisible pathogens and beneficial microbiomes.
-Understanding these mechanisms can effectively address the challenges posed by plant diseases
+Understanding these mechanisms can help us effectively address the challenges posed by plant diseases.

 Moodle: